abelardopardo/ontask_b/README.md

 ---
 ** NEW VERSION (2017-12-08) **

-Version 2.0.0 has been released:
+Version 2.1.1 has been released:

 - Support for LTI

 - Actions to enter data manually

 - Clone operation for workflow, actions and conditions

+- Time-based scheduler for actions
 ---

 Welcome to OnTask, the platform offering teachers and educational designers